estebansolo/python30/docs/14_operator_overloading.md

 These magic methods allow us to compare our items, in my case I had their prices compared, however, you can define these methods as you need them.

-As you can notice the objects we are comparing, they receive as an argument another one which relates to the value with which we are going to make the comparison.
+These methods receive as an argument another one, which is related to the value with which we are going to make the comparison.

 ## Operations